RigoHR Policy Document

 There will be times when we need to share your personal data with third parties.
 We’ll only share your personal data with:

-• Regulators, law enforcement bodies, government agencies, courts or other third parties where we think it’s necessary to comply with applicable laws or regulations, to exercise, establish or defend our legal rights, or to protect your interests or those of any other person.
+• Regulators, law enforcement bodies, government agencies or courts where we think it’s necessary to comply with applicable laws or regulations, to exercise, establish or defend our legal rights, or to protect your interests or those of any other person.
 Where possible and appropriate, we’ll notify you of this type of sharing.

 7. How We Disclose Your Personal Information